Frequently Asked Questions

 - Class 3 Electric Bicycles: Class 3 eBikes, known as speed pedal-assisted eBikes, are equipped with motors that assist only while the rider is pedaling.
 The motor on Class 3 electric bicycles ceases to assist once the bike has reached a speed of 28 mph.
 Anyone operating a Class 3 electric bicycle in California must be 16 years of age or older and must always wear a helmet while operating the bike.
 Class 3 electric bicycles are prohibited on Class I multi-use bike paths unless local law has specifically authorized their use.

-Are eBikes safer than regular bikes?+
+Are eBikes safer than regular bikes?

 There is less data available concerning eBike accidents and injuries than conventional bicycles.
 However, the existing data shows that electric bicycle riders are more likely to suffer a severe injury following an accident than conventional bicycle riders.
 The main reason for this is that an electric bicycle can travel at a far greater rate of speed than a conventional bike, reaching up to 28 mph in some instances.
 When you combine the higher speeds of an eBike with the ability for faster acceleration, riders, particularly those who are new to operating an eBike, could more easily lose control of their bicycle.
 In addition, an electric bicycle weighs more than a conventional bike, thanks to the motor.
 That means they have a longer stopping distance and are more prone to roll-over accidents.
 Ebikes are also more prone to accidents that result from defects and malfunctions.
 These can include controller malfunction, throttle stickiness, bearing lock-ups, front-wheel failure, motor issues, and battery issues.
 Electric bikes have been known to catch fire due to battery malfunctions while driving or charging.
 While safety is a concern that should always be taken seriously, using an electric bicycle is just as safe as using a traditional bike if the operator follows the rules of the road, takes proper care of the eBike, and takes all necessary safety precautions.

-What are the pros and cons of electric bikes?+
+What are the pros and cons of electric bikes?

-Pros of an electric bike include: - eBikes are easy to use
+Pros of an electric bike include:

 - eBikes can be used even if the battery dies